 Always being on the lookout for ways to simplify my life and increase my productivity, I starting looking into converting to a software organizer in November-December of 2009.
 This is the time that I’d normally get a new Franklin-Covey calendar for the upcoming year.
 Had I known what I came to discover about the software planner, I would have switched years ago without being concerned about which month I started.

-AnyTime Organizer 15 (above) is compatible with Windows 10, 8, and 7, and XP.
+AnyTime Organizer 15 (above) is compatible with Microsoft Windows.
 Tip: If you’re upgrading, be sure to follow the instructions in the User Guide.

 Unless you have little or no experience using computer software, I see few advantages for using a paper-based day planner organizer.
 Although the costs for purchasing day planner organizer software can be a bit more initially, in the long run the cost is much less.
 Purchasing the software is a one-time expense that can last years.
 With the paper-based version, you have to buy a new calendar package every year and a new address book every few years as it wears out and gets cluttered with obsolete information.

 Here are the advantages of a software day planner organizer in comparison to a paper-based version.
 This comparison is based on the AnyTime Organizer that I am using currently.

 - Password protect access.
 (Impossible with a paper version.)

 - Insert recurring weekly, monthly, and yearly events and tasks with a single entry.
 (With a paper version you’d have to enter each one separately.)

 - Setup alarms & reminders for upcoming events and tasks.
 (Impossible with a paper version.)

 - Make quick, easy, and clean changes to any entry.
 (With a paper version the erasing and rewriting leaves the area messy, especially after multiple changes.)

 - Drag and drop, copy and paste entries to another date or location.
 (Impossible with a paper version.)

 - Automatically rollover unfinished tasks to the next day and beyond.
 (With a paper version this must be done by hand.)